MaximilianHeidenreich/DsDDB/README.md

 This is the most basic example to get DsDDB up and running within your project.
 For further infroamtion check out the [API Documentation](https://doc.deno.land/https/deno.land/x/dsddb/mod.ts).

+> !
+Note: If you are using the load() and write() methods, you need to run your Deno program with the "--unstable --allow-read --allow-write" flags.

 ```TypeScript
 // 1.
 Import DsDDB
 import { DsDDB } from "https://deno.land/x/dsddb@v2.0.0/mod.ts";